-Many local school districts also have policies, often called Acceptable Use Policies, which specify appropriate use of the Internet by students.
+Most local school districts have policies, often called Acceptable Use Policies (AUP), which specify appropriate use of the Internet by students.
 Some states have also passed laws addressing this issue.
-We will assume that, by registering for this project, you are aware of these policies and will adhere to them.
+We will assume that by registering for this project that you are aware of these polices and will adhere to them.

 Additional resources on Internet safety issues can be found at:

-If you have questions concerning this policy you can e-mail Josh Baron at firstname.lastname@example.org or call him at (201) 216-8070.
+If you have questions concerning this policy, please e-mail Mercedes McKay at firstname.lastname@example.org or call (201) 216-8063.

 This site adheres to the Children's Online Privacy Protection Act of 1998.